RootMyTV/RootMyTV.github.io/README.md

 [publicly documented](https://blog.recurity-labs.com/2021-02-03/webOS_Pt1.html).

-This in and of itself was not very helpful in production hardware, thus we needed to find a way of calling an arbitrary Luna service from an application with `com.webos.` / `com.palm.` / `com.lge.` application ID.
+This in and of itself was not very helpful in production hardware, thus we needed to find a way of calling an arbitrary Luna service from an application with a `com.webos.` / `com.palm.` / `com.lge.` application ID.

-### Step #0 - Getting in (stage1.html)
+### Step #0 - Getting in (index.html)

-In order to gain initial programmatic control of the TV user interface an interface of "LG Connect Apps" can be used.
-Its protocol called "SSAP" is a simple websocket-based RPC mechanism that can be used to indirectly interact with Luna Service bus and has been extensively documented in various home-automation related contexts.
-We use that to launch a vulnerable system application which is not easily accessible with plain user interaction.
+In order to gain initial programmatic control of the TV GUI, an interface called "LG Connect Apps" can be used.
+Its protocol, called "SSAP", is a simple websocket-based RPC mechanism that can be used to indirectly interact with Luna Service bus, and has been extensively documented in various home-automation related contexts.
+We use that to launch a vulnerable system application which is not easily accessible with normal user interaction.

 #### Step #0.1 - Escaping the origins

 SSAP API is meant to be used from an external mobile app.
 For the sake of simplicity, though, we wanted to serve our exploit as a web page.
-This lead us to notice, that, understandably, SSAP server explicitly rejects any connections from HTTP origins.
-However, there was an additional exception from that rule, and seemingly authors wanted to allow file:// origins, which present themselves to the server as `null`.
-Turns out there's one other origin that can be used that is also reprted as `null` and that is `data:` URIs.
+This lead us to notice that, understandably, the SSAP server explicitly rejects any connections from (plaintext) HTTP origins.
+However, there was an additional exception to that rule, and seemingly the authors wanted to allow `file://` origins, which present themselves to the server as `null`.
+Turns out there's one other origin that can be used that is also reprted as `null`, and that is `data:` URIs.

 In order to exploit this, we've created a minimal WebSocket API proxy implementation that opens a hidden iframe with a javascript payload (which is